 I have a terrible wisdom.

 I did not ask for it.
 I did not want it.
 I got it through suffering unbearable pain as a child.
 At seven, my father shot my mother with a shotgun at a three-foot range across our dining room table.
 I carried the images, sounds, and smells of that night into every waking moment of my life.
-Not one single adult said one word to me about the experience I'd had, even though the whole community knew what'd happened.
+No adult said one word to me about the experience I'd had, even though the whole community knew what'd happened.
 A rage grew inside me as I witnessed the ineptitude of adults.
 Through that pain, I gained an uncanny emotional intelligence.
 I vowed, as an adult, I would be the teacher I'd never had and say the words I'd never heard.
 As one miracle after another happened in my classroom, I realized I'd been given a precious gift - the gift of words.